Last Updated: September 30, 2025; Next Review: September 30, 2026

 Behavioral Remarketing

-Adventure Project, Corp uses remarketing services to advertise on third party web sites to you after you visited our Service.
-We, and our third party vendors, use cookies to inform, optimize and serve ads based on your past visits to our Service.
+Adventure Project, Corp uses remarketing services to advertise on third-party websites to you after you visit our Service.
+We, and our third-party vendors, use cookies to inform, optimize, and serve ads based on your past visits to our Service.

 Facebook remarketing service is provided by Facebook Inc., and includes remarketing on Instagram.